adhjort/LitBoost/README.md

 Locally Interpretable Tree Boosting
 LitBoost is a tree boosting method that is tailored for problems where the data set consists of several known categories, for instance city cistricts in a house price prediction scenario.
 By using interaction constraints in Graident Boosted Trees (GBT), for instance XGBoost, we are able to create a set of jointly trained local models that inherit the interpretability benefits of a Generalized Additive Model, while achieiving prediction accuracy that is close to that of the state-of-the-art GBT in scenarios where we have multiple groups with few observations ($<100$) per group.

-# Example
+# Vignette
-Generate data according to the process described in our paper:
+A working example can be found in in the file ```litboost_vignette.R```.
+First we generate data according to the process described in our paper:
 ```
 library(xgboost)
 library(DiagrammeR)